Photo Editing

 Let’s walk you through how to color correct and color grade photos in Photoshop with an easy-to-follow guideline.

-Color correction is about adjusting the colors in a photo so it looks more like what you actually saw with your own eyes.
+Color correction in Photoshop is a photo editing techniques which adjust the colors in a photo to make it look more like what you saw with your own eyes.

 As I already said, the colors don't always come out exactly right when you take a picture.
 It could be that the camera didn't get the white balance right, and things look too blue, orange, or whatever.
 Or maybe the picture is too light or dark, messing with the colors.
 There could also just be a weird color tint over the whole photo.